 How employee engagement causes trouble for less progressive businesses

 As we say, engagement is a vital aspect of any long-term business success.
 But if you're company has a 'bury head in sand' approach to fixing issues, it may not be for you.
-Can your organisation really handle engaged employees and their high expectations?
+Can your organisation manage the issues that high employee engagement and the expectations bring?

 Highly engaged employees are more likely to pay attention to what's going on in the business.
 If their boss is less than engaged, they're going to pick up on it.
 At the end of the day, engaged employees demand more, and for less progressive managers, that can be hard to deal with and will almost certainly mean training for that manager.

 Engagement is led by HR but hinges on the efforts and motivations of managers.
 A manager that doesn't match up to the engagement of their team will quickly erode any team cohesion.
-Being ready to handle engaged employees means giving managers the proper training.
+Being ready to tackle head on the issues that high employee engagement brings means giving managers the proper training.